 - They look for new opportunities that recurring issues reveal.
 What did they learn from this stressful period, and how can they apply their problem-solving skills to future issues?
 Everything is a learning opportunity and a mechanism for productivity improvements.

 Often stress management and level-headedness work together.
 Sales professionals with mental toughness are able to manage their stress levels because they are able to keep their emotions in check and work through both with a cool, calm demeanor to maintain their vision of the bigger picture and the situation at hand.

-Next month we will cover how resilience and persistence fit into mental toughness and how they apply to the workplace.
+The next post in this series covers how resilience and persistence fit into mental toughness and how they apply to the workplace.
 You can read that here.
 To learn more about the critical personality traits in mental toughness, download our whitepaper.
 To see how Caliper can help you build stronger teams by finding candidates with the right personality traits, reach out to our experts today and get started.